-There can be days when we don’t have a polar bear come close (this is the nature of wildlife) and when there aren’t bears around the cabins, we’ll be making short, guided, walking excursions out on to the tundra to look for arctic wildlife and take landscape pictures with our Inuit guides who are specially trained to maximize your photo opportunities with the bears without endangering either you or the bears.
-These short hikes often provide more opportunities to photograph the bears, as well as arctic hares, arctic foxes, martens, willow ptarmigan, and snowy owls.
-If lucky, we may also see gyr falcons and wolverines.
+Due to the nature of wildlife, there may be days when polar bears arenâ€™t near the cabins.
+During these times, weâ€™ll take short, guided hikes and walking excursions out on the tundra to look for other Arctic wildlife and to photograph the stunning landscapes.
+These short hikes often provide more opportunities to photograph polar bears, as well as other Arctic wildlife, including Arctic hares, Arctic foxes, martens, willow ptarmigan, and snowy owls.
+If lucky, we may also see gyrfalcons and wolverines.